sumit-raghav-06/Retail-sales-analysis/README.md

 ## 📌 Overview

 This project analyzes retail sales performance to identify key drivers of revenue and profitability.
-The analysis focuses on discount impact, regional performance, and loss-making products to support data-driven decision-making
+The analysis focuses on discount impact, regional performance, and loss-making products to support data-driven decision-making.
 This project simulates real-world retail analytics workflows used for business decision-making

 ---